-The building measures 400 meters east-west and 350 meters north-south, with sloping stone walls averaging 3 meters thick, and 5 meters at the base.
+The building measures 400 meters from east to west and 350 meters from north to south, with sloping stone walls averaging 3 meters thick, and 5 meters at the base.
 With copper poured into the foundations to help proof it against earthquakes.
 There are total 13 stories of the entire palace, including 999 rooms, 12,000 shrines and about 220,000 statues.

 Address & Contact

-High travel Season – May 1st – October 31st
+High Travel Season: from May 1st to October 31st

-Low travel Season – November 1st to the next April 30th
+Low Travel Season: from November 1st to the next April 30th

 Potala palace is central located in Lhasa city, it can be reached easily by bus, taxi or even by walk

-By foot starting from Beijing East Road, it can be reached within 10-15 minutes wal
+By foot starting from the east end of Beijing East Road, Potala palace can be reached within 10-15 minutes walk